 Mix the rub ingredients together in a small bowl.

-Remove the grate from your backyard barbecue and create a nice bed of coals to accommodate the full length of your tenderloin.
+Remove the grate from your backyard grill and create a nice bed of coals to accommodate the full length of your tenderloin.
 Spread the coals out before you light them to get a good idea of how many you need.
 Then gather them back into a pile and use your favorite starting method: chimney, fluid, electric starter, etc.

 Once the coals are hot, spread them back out in the bottom of the grill.